telerik/xaml-docs/controls/dragdropmanager/how-to/howto-create-custom-drag-arrow.md

 ## Defining the Arrow Visual

-The arrow visual used in this example is a custom Shape element that creates its geometry based on a start and end points.
+The arrow visual used in this example is a custom Shape element that creates its geometry based on start and end points.

 #### __[C#] Example 1: Creating custom arrow visual__
 {{region dragdropmanager-howto-create-custom-drag-arrow-0}}